Ne4to/N.SourceGenerators.UnionTypes/README.md

     }
 }
 ```
-Match and MatchAsync methods are used to execute some work based on inner type
+Switch and SwitchAsync methods are used to execute some work based on inner type
 ```csharp
  public void SwitchMethod(FooResult result)
 {